dinowang/cloud-architect-kits/README.md

 ### Automated Build (GitHub Actions)

-The repository includes a GitHub Actions workflow for manual builds:
+The repository includes a GitHub Actions workflow for manual builds with two stages:

+**Build Stage:**
 - Downloads all icon sources
 - Builds the plugin
 - Creates distribution packages